UjjWal557/MAD/JetPack/README.md

 # JetPack Authentication App

-A modern Android authentication application built with Jetpack Compose, featuring login and registration screens with navigation.
+An android authentication application built with Jetpack Compose, featuring login and registration screens with navigation.

 ## Features